leoShen917/leoShen917.github.io/_pages/includes/intership.md

-# 📝 Internships and Experience
+# 📝 Internships and Experiences

 - **Worked on project "Camera Image Fusion and Reconstruction" with Huawei**, Nov.
 2023 - Present